What Does it Take to Be a Freight Forwarder?

 - Air Export Coordinator

-In 2016, there was an estimated number of 89,800 jobs in the United States for Freight Forwarder.
+There were about 89,800 jobs for Freight Forwarder in 2016 (in the United States).
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,300 new jobs for Freight Forwarder by 2026.
-Due to new job openings and attrition, there will be an average of 8,600 job openings in this field each year.
+The BLS estimates 8,600 yearly job openings in this field.

 The states with the most job growth for Freight Forwarder are Utah, Georgia, and New Jersey.
 Watch out if you plan on working in Ohio, Tennessee, or Oklahoma.
 These states have the worst job growth for this type of profession.